NaveedNaseem84/PP1-Yoga-Calm/README.md

 ## Testing

-* The site has been tested on desktop versions of Chrome and Edge, testing the functionality and responsiveness.
+* The site has been tested on desktop versions of Chrome, Edge and Mozilla Firefox, testing the functionality and responsiveness.
 * The desktop resolutions tested range from 1366 x 768 to 1920 x 1080.
 * The site has been tested on mobile versions of Chrome and Safari on the following devices:
   * Samsung S24 Ultra